aligfellow/plotprofile/README.md

 ### Example 4
 - Point labels can be also added by passing `point_labels` to `ReactionProfilePlotter.plot`
-- Annotations can accomodatenewline characters `\n` and spacing will be adjusted automatically
+- Annotations can accomodate newline characters `\n` and spacing will be adjusted automatically

 ```python
 from plotProfile import ReactionProfilePlotter